Garrett-Productions/udemy_dataStructures_course/day4/day4.readme.md

 The RAM is like our CPU's controller.
 The RAM is a data structure that holds addresses, 1,2,3,4,5,6,7,8,9 and so on, and those addresses habe an 8 digit number of 0 and 1's attahced to it, known as bits.
 EX) 0 |00000001, the 8 #'s together are called bytes.
 The CPU itself has very little memory, the RAM handles this, but the CPU stores the most recent stuff, as a copy, in your CPU's cache.

+Our goal is to minimize the amount of hassle the CPU uses, using data structures, to get our desired outcome